thericardoac/bookflix/README.md

 A sign-up form for the fictional service Bookflix.

 This form is just front-end design, it does not have back-end integration.
-Created to practice form controls and some mobile first and responsive design basics.
+Coded from scratch using HTML, CSS and JavaScript.

 Live preview at: https://thericardoac.github.io/bookflix/